 - Know who your teen is dating.

 - Know where your teen is going on a date and the couple's plans.
 Don’t jump to conclusions about what dating means for your teen.
 Early dating often means spending time with a group of friends, not spending time one-on-one.
+It may also mean mainly texting and having other online interactions.

 - Set guidelines on where, when, and how often your teen goes on a date.